JuliaGraphics/Luxor.jl/docs/src/polygons.md

 You can convert the current path to an array of Bézier paths using the `pathtobezierpaths()` function.

 In the next example, the letter "a" is placed at the current position (set by `move()`) and then converted to an array of Bézier paths.
-Each path is drawn first of all in gray, then each segment is drawn (in orange) showing how the control points affect the curvature of the Bézier segments.
+Each Bézier path is drawn first of all in gray, then each segment is drawn (in orange) showing how the control points affect the curvature of the Bézier segments.

 ```@example
 using Luxor # hide
-Drawing(600, 400, "assets/figures/pathtobezierpaths.png")
+Drawing(600, 400, "assets/figures/pathtobezierpaths.png") # hide
 background("ivory") # hide
 origin() # hide
 st = "a"
 thefontsize = 500
 fontsize(thefontsize)
 sethue("red")
-fontsize(thefontsize)
 tex = textextents(st)
 move(-tex[3]/2, tex[4]/2)
 textpath(st)
 nbps = pathtobezierpaths()
+setline(1.5)
 for nbp in nbps
-    setline(1.5)
     sethue("grey80")
     drawbezierpath(nbp, :stroke)
-    setline(1.5)
     for p in nbp
         sethue("darkorange")
         circle(p[2], 2.0, :fill)